jbcoe/value_types/DRAFT.md

 have preconditions on move, copy, assign or move assignment.
-We opt for consistency with existing standard library types (namely varaint which has a valueless state) and allow copy, move, assignment and move assignment of a valuless `indirect` and `polymorphic`.
-Handling of the valueless state for indirect and polymorphic in move operations will not incur cost; for copy operations, the cost of handling the valuless state will be insignificant compared to the cost of allocating memory.
+We opt for consistency with existing standard library types (namely varaint which has a valueless state) and allow copy, move, assignment and move assignment of a valueless `indirect` and `polymorphic`.
+Handling of the valueless state for indirect and polymorphic in move operations will not incur cost; for copy operations, the cost of handling the valueless state will be insignificant compared to the cost of allocating memory.
 Introducing preconditions for copy, move, assign and move assign in a later revision of the C++ standard would be a silent breaking change.